 This post is the second in a series about finding ways to stretch yourself when it comes to public speaking.
 The goal is to encourage people to explore different ways of developing their speaking skills and thus to become better speakers.

-For as long as I can remember, I have been a fan of stand-up comedians.
+I am a big fan of stand-up comedians.
 Whether watching them on television or seeing them live, it is always a pleasure to see them delight audiences.
 Public speakers can learn a lot from comedians.
 See, for example, my posts on Steve Martin and Jerry Seinfeld.

 But it is one thing to analyze others and another to do it yourself.
 To paraphrase Teddy Roosevelt’s Citizenship in a Republic speech, it’s not the critic who counts.
 The credit belongs to the person who is in the arena, striving even when they fail again and again.
 So last year, I decided to toss my hat into the ring and do some stand-up.